b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 ### CHAMPAKALAKSHMI, R. ###

+* Champakalakshmi, Radha (1967).
+'Some Iconographic Concepts as Gleaned from Literature, Epigraphy and Sculptures in the Tamil Country from c.800 -- c.1000 AD'.
+Ph.D. dissertation.
+Department of Ancient History and Archaeology.
+Madras (Chennai), Tamil Nadu, India: University of Madras.
+Source: http://hdl.handle.net/10603/130734 (accessed: Saturday, August 30, 2025)

+**Purport:**<br>
+...

 * Champakalakshmi, Radha (1981).
 'Vaishnava Iconography in the Tamil Country'.
 (NB: Revised version of the author's Ph.D. dissertation submitted to the University of Madras in 1967.).
 New Delhi, India: Orient Longman (Sujit Mukherjee).
 ISBN 9780861312160.

 **Purport:**<br>